Queens Room Women’s Empowerment Group &

 I began to study EFT (tapping), life-coach techniques and made a conscious decision to invest in myself spiritually.
 I made little changes to my daily routine and challenged myself to become my most vocal cheerleader.
 These minor changes made a significant difference, and I began to transform.
 I reclaimed my power, and with hard work, I changed from a weepy, scared woman to a warrior woman.

 Don’t get me wrong.
 I am not perfect.
 I wake up in the morning, reminding myself about the necessity of self-care.
 Sometimes the moment I open my eyes, I consider all that needs to be done for others before I’ve even given thanks for another day.
 Over the past few years, I’ve gotten better and held myself accountable for loving me first.
 I also have a network of friends (including my husband) who hold me accountable, and I do the same for them.

 I Am My Sistahs’ Keeper!

 My womanist, Black feminist, advocacy background made me want to share what I learned with other women.
 I created the Queens Room to help women get started on their self-care journey.
 I wanted to give women space and tools to identify and attend to their self-care needs.
 We will link Sistahs with articles, interviews, and services that will help them establish and maintain a self-care regiment.

 I believe two things keep me growing strong: my willingness to change and my acceptance of the necessity of growth.
 Each and every day, it is my goal to take care of myself regardless of how impossible it may seem.
 Each and every day, I open myself up to new experiences and consider the many opportunities that come my way for personal growth and development.

-Please join me on this journey as we all work towards becoming our most fabulous self and our best personal advocate.
+Please join me on this journey as we all work towards becoming our most fabulous selves and our best personal advocate.